Brothers, Advisors, and Volunteers –

 All staff and volunteer travel is suspended until April 15, 2020.
 At that time we will reassess.
 Crow Coaches will be available for virtual meetings if requested.

-Effects to Chapter Operations for Spring 2020
+Effects to Chapter Operations for Fall 2020

 Please take advantage of the remote coaching services offered by our office.
-Your Chapter Crow Coach and the National Staff are able to host video and phone meetings with your Chapter officers and advisors throughout the week.
+Your Chapter Advisors, Crow Coach, and the National Staff are able to host video and phone meetings with your Chapter officers and advisors throughout the week.
 Please reach out to your Crow Coach or the National Staff to schedule a meeting today (if you are not already meeting regularly).

 Follow the recommendations made by your educational institution on regular gatherings for all registered student organizations.